DenDev-247/DenDev-247.github.io/README.md

 # Poolweb

-Repository for the DenAdaPool landing page.
+Repository for the [DEN] Cardano Stakepool landing page.